 Julian Baumert PhD Thesis Award

-Nominations are being sought for the 2021 Julian Baumert Ph.D.
+Nominations are being sought for the 2022 Julian Baumert Ph.D.
 Thesis Award.
-This award has been established in memory of Julian David Baumert, a young Brookhaven physicist who was working on x-ray studies of soft-matter interfaces at the National Synchrotron Light Source (NSLS) before he died in June 2006.
-The thirteenth annual award will be presented to a researcher who has recently conducted a thesis project that included significant measurements at NSLS-II.
+This award has been established in memory of Julian David Baumert, a young Brookhaven physicist who was working on x-ray studies of soft-matter interfaces at the National Synchrotron Light Source (NSLS).
+The annual award, which was initiated in 2008 will be presented to a researcher who has recently conducted a thesis project that included significant measurements at NSLS-II.

 The Julian David Baumert Award consists of the winner's name engraved on a plaque located in the NSLS-ll lobby, and a $1000 honorarium for sharing their research.
 The winner will give a presentation on his/her thesis work during the users' meeting.

 Candidates must have completed all the requirements of their Ph.D within the last two calendar years*.
 Candidates should be continuing their careers in scientific research.
 Applications must follow these instructions:

 - A letter of nomination (two pages maximum) with the following

 information about the candidate's Ph.D.:

 - summary of the scientific and/or technological impact of the thesis